-The Add a Major, Degree, Specialization, or Certificate form allows you to make changes to your program.
+The Program Add/Drop/Change (e-form) allows you to make changes to your program.

 Adding a major, degree, or certificate are all distinct options.
 We recommend that you speak with your advisor before submitting the form to ensure that you have selected the appropriate option.

-The Add Minor form allows you to select a minor.
+The Program Add/Drop/Change (e-form) allows you to select a minor.

 More information about minors can be found in policy Undergraduate Minors (84-1).

 A minor is posted to a student's record concurrent with a first undergraduate degree only.
 All degree and minor requirements must be satisfied prior to such posting.
 A minor will not be posted after a first baccalaureate degree has been awarded.